mishesbone/martha/README.md

 # martha
-A Conversational AI Botin mememory of my Mum.
+A Conversational AI Bot in mememory of my Mum who died 14th April, 2023.
+For all she incurred to help me get to this point.